fbpx

 Let us now take a closer look at each of the three laws.

-Newton’s First Law
+Newton First Law Graphic

 Newton’s First Law asserts that all objects tend to resist changes in their present state of motion.
-Simply put, without the interference of an external force, an object at rest will stay at rest; and an object in motion will continue to move.
+Simply put, without the interference of an external force, an object at rest will stay at rest, and an object in motion will continue to move.

 This inherent laziness is also referred to as “inertia”.
-The greater an object’s mass, the greater it’s inertia thus requiring a larger force to deviate from its current state of motion.
+The greater an object’s mass, the greater its inertia thus requiring a larger force to deviate from its current state of motion.

 Though it may be unintuitive at times, here are a few real-life examples to help you wrap your head around it.